NetHack/NetHack/win/curses/Readme.txt

 Please send any bug reports, suggestions, patches, or miscellaneous feedback to me (Karl Garrison) at: kgarrison@pobox.com.
-Note that as of this writing, I only have sporatic Internet access, so I may not get back to you right away.
+Note that as of this writing, I only have sporadic Internet access, so I may not get back to you right away.

 Happy Hacking!